orcajs/reflector/README.md

 a transport library, which an implementation of the Orca API dedicated to the reflector protocol,
 </li>
 <li>
-a simple client application, which is a basic chat UI relying on the transport library.
+a simple example client application, which is a basic chat UI relying on the transport library.
 </li>
 </ul>
 <p>